hairetikos/minimalnode/README.md

 4.  `swapon -a` (as root)
 5. Restart `zend` and `secnodetracker` (as regular user)

+*If you are still exceeding 5:00 challenge times after this guide, it may be congestion in your particular Vultr datacenter -- consider choosing a different VPS location and testing the difference.*

 ## Installation

 First, right click and copy the link to the Debian Net Install ISO.
 The ISO can be found at the bottom of the Debian netinst download page https://www.debian.org/CD/netinst/